The F-signature Function on the Ample Cone: Preliminaries

 \begin{dfn}[Strong $F$-regularity] \cite{HochsterHunekeTightClosureAndStrongFRegularity} Let $R$ be a Noetherian $F$-finite ring of characteristic $p$.
 Then, $R$ is said to be \emph{strongly $F$-regular} if for any element $c \in R$ that is not contained in any minimal prime of $R$, there exists an integer $e \gg 0$, such that, the following map

 splits as a map of $R$-modules. \end{dfn}

-\begin{dfn}[Global $F$-regularity] \cite[Definition 3.2]{SchwedeSmithLogFanoVsGloballyFRegular} Let $X$ be a normal variety over $k$ and $\Delta \geq 0$ be an effective $\QQ$-divisor.
-The pair $(X, \Delta) $ is said to be \emph{globally $F$-regular} if for any effective Weil divisor $D$ on $X$, there exists an integer $e \gg 0$, such that, the natural map
+\begin{dfn}[Global $F$-regularity] \cite[Definition 3.2]{SchwedeSmithLogFanoVsGloballyFRegular} Let $X$ be a normal variety over $k$.
+Then $X $ is said to be \emph{globally $F$-regular} if for any effective Weil divisor $D$ on $X$, there exists an integer $e \gg 0$, such that, the natural map